DavidJerman/machine-learning-with-cnn/README.md

 ![Imgur](https://i.imgur.com/F000tWX.png)

 The structure is pretty simple.
-I only used the Convolutional-2D and MaxPooling-2D layers, adn of course at the end the Flatten and the Dense layers.
+I only used the Convolutional-2D and MaxPooling-2D layers, and of course at the end, the Flatten and the Dense layers.
 After each MaxPooling layer I also added a Dropout layer to avoid over-fitting the model.
 The dropout rate used on each dropout layer was 0.25.
 Input shape of the images was 128x128x1.

 ![Imgur](https://i.imgur.com/Eyl6qQB.png)

 After training the model for 5 epochs, the model achieved accuracy of 91%, reaching the desired goal of 90%.
-Thus this project was a success!
+Thus, this project was a success!

 ## The (old) backend